ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.rssfeed/README.md

 ### 0.0.5

 * new widget marquee for article titles
-* add filter function for articles. the filter searchs in title,description and categories, seceral filter criteria can be seperated by semicolon
+* add filter function for articles. the filter searches in title,description and categories, several filter criteria can be seperated by semicolon

 ### 0.0.4